segalab/SGVFinder/README.md

 ## Usage

-There are two main algorithms here - ICRA and SGVFinder.
+There are two main algorithms here - ICRA and SVFinder.

 ### ICRA
 ICRA has just a single method needed to operate it - ```single_file```.
 You